greenelab/covid19-review/manuscript.md

 #### Classification:
 Coronaviridae, commonly called Coronavirus, is a family of positive-sense RNA viruses [@isbn:0781760607].
 Members of this family include the Middle East respiratory syndrome-related coronavirus (MERS-CoV) and Severe acute respiratory syndrome coronavirus (SARS-CoV), which are two species, as well as SARS-CoV-2 [@url:https://en.wikipedia.org/wiki/Coronaviridae#Taxonomy].
+Coronaviridae are classified into four main groups called alphacoronaviruses, betacoronaviruses, gammacoronaviruses and deltacoronaviruses.
+Alphacoronaviruses and betacoronaviruses are mainly found in mammals such as bats, rodents, civets, and humans, whereas gammacoronaviruses and deltacoronaviruses are mainly found in birds.
+Phylogenetic analysis of a PCR amplicon fragment from five patients along with the total virus genome of 29.8 kilobases indicates that the virus is a novel betacoronavirus belonging to the B lineage, also known as sarbecovirus.
+The sarbecovirus lineage also includes the human SARS coronavirus [@doi:10/ggjs7j].

 #### Virion, morphology, structure:
 Coronavirus virions are spherical with diameters ranging between 100 to 160nm.